PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 ## Wizards

 While the Wizards don't simplify defining the Conditional Style itself; they do make it easier to define the conditions (the rules) where that style will be applied.
+MS Excel itself has wizards to guide the creation of Conditional Formatting rules and styles.

 ![11-07-CF-Wizard.png](./images/11-07-CF-Wizard.png)

 The Wizard Factory allows us to retrieve the appropriate Wizard for the CF Rule that we want to apply.
 Most of those that have already been defined fall under the "Format only cells that contain" category.
 MS Excel provides a whole series of different types of rule, each of which has it's own formatting and logic.
 The Wizards try to replicate this logic and behaviour, similar to Excel's own "Formatting Rule" helper wizard.

 MS Excel | Wizard newRule() Type Constant | Wizard Class Name
 ---|---|---